vexide/website/src/content/docs/features.md

 ## Support Modules

-These features enable functionality that help robot programs compile and run properly.
+These features enable functionality that helps robot programs compile and run properly.
 They can either be enabled individually or all at once by using the `full` feature.

 These features should only be disabled if you are writing a library or if you have set up an alternative to them.